jsalignon/cactus/docs/6_Enrich/Figures.md

 ### Parameters
 - **_params.heatmaps__seed_**: random seed for the selection of terms.
 Default: 38.
-- **_params.heatmaps_params_**: A groovy map that contains parameters to be used for each of the possible enrichment categories (i.e. data types).
+- **_params.heatmaps_params_**: A groovy map that contains parameters to be used for each enrichment category.
 The parameters are in order:

     - **_padj_threshold_**: If no adjusted pvalue is above this threshold the process is stopped and no figure is made.